 Over the next 30 years Sanders has honed his chops as both a leader and collaborator in various contexts: Latin jazz, free improvisation, Gypsy swing, straight-ahead, blues, third stream and more, all the while holding down that orchestra chair.
 He has performed around the world, including major jazz festivals in Italy, Brazil, Poland and, of course, Chicago.

 Drawing on his Dominican heritage, Sanders formed the Latin jazz ensemble James Sanders' Conjunto in 2001.
-The band plays frequently at clubs and festivals around Chicago and performed before nearly 10,000 people at the Pritzker Pavilion in Chicago's Millennium Park in 2011.
+The band, whose membership expands and contracts in accordance with the artistic requirements of any given project, performs regularly at clubs and festivals around Chicago and the Midwest.
+A 10-piece version plus guests and a dance company performed before nearly 10,000 people at the Pritzker Pavilion in Chicago's Millennium Park in 2011.